applemilianoxx/Aetherea/README.md

 Welcome to Aetherea!
 This is the beginning of something amazing.

+## Recent Updates
+- Enhanced with utility functions and user management
+- Added proper project structure with .gitignore
+- Updated to ES6 modules for modern JavaScript development

 ## Getting Started

 This project is just getting started.
 More documentation will be added as the project develops.